-->

 He remains the only major pirate captain of the era to be buried at sea.

-spent nearly her entire life as a man, fighting as a soldier in the War of the Spanish Succession before turning to piracy.
+Mary Read spent nearly her entire life as a man, fighting as a soldier in the War of the Spanish Succession before turning to piracy.

-Like Anne Bonny, Mary escaped immediate execution by pleading her belly (revealing she was pregnant).
+Like Anne Bonny, Mary escaped immediate execution by also pleading her belly (revealing she was pregnant).
 However, she never made it back to the sea.

 Mary Read died of a violent fever while still in prison in early 1721, buried in a Jamaican churchyard after living more lives in her short years than most men did in a century.

-7.Blackbeard (Edward Teach)
+7. Blackbeard (Edward Teach)

-was the undisputed master of psychological warfare.
 To cultivate a demonic reputation, he would weave hemp into his massive black beard and light it during battle, surrounding his face in a cloud of smoke and fire.

 He rarely had to use force; most ships surrendered the moment they saw the "devil" boarding their vessel.

-Teach commanded the Queen Anne's Revenge, a massive frigate he used to blockade entire colonial ports.
-His end was as violent as his life.
 In November 1718, he was cornered at Ocracoke Inlet.
 Blackbeard fought like a man possessed, sustaining five gunshot wounds and over twenty sword cuts before finally collapsing.

 His head was severed and hung from the bowsprit of the victor's ship as a grim trophy.

-Vane famously rejected the offer of clemency by firing his cannons at the ship of the Governor bringing the news.
+He famously rejected the offer of clemency by firing his cannons at the ship of the Governor bringing the news.
 To Vane, piracy wasn't a career—it was a declaration of total independence.

-As a navigator, Vane was peerless, but as a leader, he was a powder keg.
 His uncompromising nature eventually led to his downfall; his crew, led by the more pragmatic Calico Jack Rackham, eventually deposed him for "cowardice" after he refused to engage a superior French man-of-war.

 Even after losing his command, Vane refused to fade away.
 He was eventually shipwrecked, captured, and sent to the gallows in Jamaica, refusing to repent for a single act of rebellion until the drop.

-Known as the "Pirate Queen of Connacht," Grace O'Malley (GrĂ¡inne Mhaol) was a legendary Irish chieftain who commanded a fleet of ships and thousands of men.
-She spent decades raiding the English-controlled coastlines of Ireland and Scotland, proving to be a constant thorn in the side of the Tudor monarchy.
+Known as the "Pirate Queen of Connacht," Grace O'Malley (Gráinne Mhaol) was a legendary Irish chieftain who commanded a fleet of ships and thousands of men.

 She was so powerful that when her sons were captured, she sailed to London to negotiate face-to-face with Queen Elizabeth I.